Regina Silveira: Work: themes and processes

 Silveira established herself as an artist during under the military dictatorship in the 1970s, creating ephemeral conceptual works such as videos, pamphlets and mail art.
 She "subverted expected meanings through paradox and enigma with the aim of destabilizing perception".
-In the 1980s she begins working with skiagraphia (shadow art) in installations, creating "a disorienting experience that highlights the space between presence and absence".
+In the 1980s she began working with skiagraphia (shadow art) in installations, creating "a disorienting experience that highlights the space between presence and absence".

 Her art images use installation printmaking in conceptual ways.
 Silveira's early paintings were site-specific on walls, which then developed into illusions that incorporate digitally produced images in walls and rooms.
 Silveira has used printmaking to explore the impact of distortion with confrontational shadow images.

 Silveira's work centers around the idea that there is a tension between movement and the spatial perspective of an individual, which allows her to interpret her ideas and themes in whatever format she chooses; sometimes she likes to tie in political connotations in order to give a deeper meaning to her work.

 In Absentia (1983), was presented at the 17th Biennial in São Paulo.
 The work, two silhouettes of two of Marcel Duchamp's "readymades" filled the room with shadows in deformed perspectives missing the source of the objects with empty pedestals.

 Silveira's visual vocabulary explores the Simulacros between absence and presence using shadows, footprints, and tire tracks.

 Silveira has had many international installations.
 She is known for her novel uses of museum and gallery spaces and for her installations in empty office spaces in Houston, Texas.
-Furthermore, not only does she experiment with the idea of space and how it is perceived, she also works with light, and the absence of light (shadow.)Her exploration of shadow and light and how that relates to objects are implied and engulfing to the viewer.
+She also works with light, and the absence of light (shadows).
+Her exploration of shadow and light and how that relates to objects are implied and engulfing to the viewer.
 She likes how shadows are intangible and therefore are in nature a very moldable part of her work that can be intentionally distorted and allow a certain image to only be viewed when looked at from a unique angle.
-She likes the ideas related to whether something is present or absent from a scene as well.
-Desaparencia, from YEAR, literally depicts an easel and stool using dotted lines which is supposed to indicate that although they are present as the piece of art, they are not actually present in the scene, leading to an interesting dichotomy for the viewer.
+Her work explores whether something is present or absent.
+For example, Desaparencia, from YEAR, depicts an easel and stool using dotted lines which indicates that although they are present as the piece of art, they are not actually present in the scene.

 Silveira is represented by the Sicardi Gallery in Houston, Texas.
 She resides and works in São Paulo, Brazil.